htdguide/webOS/README.md

 ## **Key Features**

 - **Interactive React Interface**
-  A sleek and responsive UI built with React, providing a dynamic and engaging interface with draggable, resizable app windows.
+  A responsive UI built with React, providing a dynamic and engaging interface with draggable, resizable app windows.

 - **Dockerized Environment**
   Containerized using **Docker** for consistent environments and seamless deployment across platforms.